-After visiting Sri Lanka for 3 weeks I’m here writing the Sri Lanka Travel Blog and Travel Guide to Sri Lanka I would have liked to have read before going to help me plan my trip.
+After visiting Sri Lanka for the first time and spending 3 weeks in Sri Lanka, I’m here writing the Sri Lanka Travel Blog and Travel Guide to Sri Lanka I would have liked to have read before going to help me plan my trip.

-In this post, I’m going to go through the main places that you’ll probably want to visit on your first time in Sri Lanka and there a few important things to note:
+In this post, I’m going to go through the main places that you’ll probably want to visit on your first time in Sri Lanka and there a few important travel tips for Sri Lanka on your first visit:

-2- Unless you have one month in Sri Lanka you’ll struggle to see all of the country because travel days in Sri Lanka can be long.
+Unless you have 1 month in Sri Lanka you’ll struggle to see all of the country because travel days in Sri Lanka can be long.
 Places look close together on the map but as I said, not all roads are direct.
-In 2 weeks in Sri Lanka you’ll be able to visit about 5 places depending on how close they are.
+In 2 weeks in Sri Lanka, on your Sri Lanka itinerary, you’ll be able to visit about 5 places depending on how close they are.

 Places to Visit on the West Coast of Sri Lanka.